 Tsurugi sake falls under the ‘Kaga Kikusake’ label.
 During the town’s peak it is said that there were 14 breweries, however now only two breweries remain which have preserved the traditional taste: Kikuhime Brewery, and Manzairaku Sake.
 Sake tasting is available throughout the year.

 Tsurugi can be accessed by Tsurugi Station.
 See Access for details.

 Parking is limited throughout the town, however most tourist destinations offer free parking.

-Bicycles can be rented from the Hakusan City Tsurugi Branch, across from the station, between 9am and 4pm (must be returned by 5pm).
+Bicycles can be rented from the Hakusan City Tourism League, across from the station, between 9am and 4pm (must be returned by 5pm).

 Free App for Travelling Around Geoparks

 Travel around Geoparks with ease with the Geoparks Japan App - a free map app that uses your phone or tablet's GPS function to show your location on a map, and includes information about nearby sites and tourist destinations.
 The Hakusan Tedorigawa Geopark offers three maps for walking, driving, and hiking.
 More information here

 Android: Google Play